Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.4/components/alerts.md

 * `info`,
 * `success`.

-Icons are centered by default, but you may top align them using `.align-items-start` utility for multiple lines alerts.

 [comment]: # Boosted mod: filter to use only functional colors
 {% capture example %}
 {% assign colors = "success, info, warning, danger" %}